top of page

 Structural integration addresses how load is distributed.
 Song addresses something equally fundamental: how much of the nervous system's output is actually contributing to the task.

-• Antagonist co-contraction: where muscles on both sides of a joint fire simultaneously, creating internal resistance that the prime movers must overcome before any external work is produced, the tricep fighting the bicep mid-punch, the hamstring resisting the quad mid-stride.
+• Antagonist co-contraction: where muscles on both sides of a joint fire simultaneously, creating internal resistance that the prime movers must overcome before any external work is produced.
+The tricep fighting the bicep mid-punch, the hamstring resisting the quad mid-stride.
+The prime mover generates force; a portion of it is immediately consumed fighting the antagonist.
+The metabolic cost is real, the output is reduced, and neither effect is visible from the outside.

 These patterns are not random.
 They typically represent the nervous system's protective response to perceived instability or uncertainty, a safety tax imposed by a brain that doesn't fully trust the structure it inhabits.
 If a joint doesn't feel stable, the brain locks it with co-contraction.
 If a movement pattern feels uncertain, the system braces before engaging.
 The protection is real, but the metabolic cost is substantial, and in a well-integrated structure, largely unnecessary.